ihmeuw/vivarium_research/docs/source/gbd2017_models/risk_attributable_causes/chronic_kidney_disease/index.rst

 Assumptions and Limitations
 +++++++++++++++++++++++++++

-In the vivarium model, a limitation is that there will be no incidence or transition between states.
-This means the vivarium model is omitting incidence and remission rates, which is different than GBD 2017.
+Presently, we are using prevalence for each stage of CKD to assign the each person in the population a CKD severity state.
+We are assuming (for now) that there is no transition between states.
+As a result, we should expect the prevalence for early stage CKD to swell as the simulation runs, since there is nowhere for these new incident cases to go.
+If we had remission (which is actually the term used for "progression") rates, we could use these as inter-stage incidence rates.

 Cause Model Diagram
 -------------------